William Finlayson funeral: Trailblazing Milwaukee doctor remembered

 The backstory:

-Finlayson delivered 10,000 babies over his 40-year medical career, a news release announcing his passing said.
+Finlayson will be remembered for generations by the generations he delivered.
+The doctor delivered 10,000 babies over his 40-year medical career, a news release announcing his passing said.

-Finlayson was also active in Milwaukee's early civil rights movement and helped establish the city's first Black bank.
+Finlayson also served in the U.S. Army during World War II, was active in Milwaukee's early civil rights movement and helped establish the city's first Black bank.
 The North Milwaukee Bank became a lifeline for Black residents who had struggled to access credit.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-Milwaukee leaders renamed N. 5th Street as Dr. William Finlayson Street in August 2023.
+Milwaukee leaders renamed 5th Street in the city's Bronzeville District as Dr. William Finlayson Street in August 2023.

 Edith Finlayson, William's wife of many years, passed away in 2001.
 The couple met in Tennessee while he was in medical school, and she was finishing her training as a nurse.
 She was later hired at the Veterans Administration, where she became the first Black nurse, and was the first Black regent in the University of Wisconsin System.